 I’d been invited to give a speech about “Space Club Kitchen” at an Amsterdam food event and I met a guy there called Giorgio Diana.
 By coincidence, we both happened to be lighting a cigarette outside the venue and I commented on how restrictive Amsterdam was with smoking, which led to us talking.
 I asked him what he did, and he said he ran a Michelin-star restaurant in Cairo, near the Pyramids.
 So I briefly explained “Space Club Kitchen” and invited him to my speech.
 He was blown away by what he heard and offered to help by making introductions to his colleagues in different cooking associations.
 So now we have restaurant collaborators in places like Sochi, Lebanon, the North Pole and South Pole.
 We even have a collaborating restaurant that’s located in a submarine (laughs).

-– And why did you chose an Indonesian Redang dish as the meal to prepare?
+– And why did you choose an Indonesian Redang dish as the meal to prepare?

 – What kind of music will be playing during the “Space Club Kitchen”?
 I’ve heard you had something to do with that.